In this tutorial, we will learn how to use a Buzzer or Piezo with Arduino. It is also called Piezo Buzzer.

-The Arduino isn’t built to be a synthesizer, but it can certainly produce sound through an output device such as a speaker or Piezo.
+The Arduino can produce sound through an output device like a speaker or Piezo.

 Sound is produced by vibrating air.
 A sound has a distinctive pitch (frequency) if the vibration repeats regularly.
 The Arduino can create sound by driving a loudspeaker or piezo device, converting electronic vibrations into speaker pulses which vibrate the air.

-The frequency of the sound is determined by the time it takes to pulse the speaker in and out; the shorter the amount of time, the higher the frequency.
+The time it takes to pulse the speaker in and out determines the frequency of the sound; shorter durations result in higher frequencies.

-The unit of frequency is measured in hertz, and it refers to the number of times the signal goes through a repeating cycle in one second.
+We measure frequency in hertz, which indicates how many times the signal completes a repeating cycle in one second.
 The range of human hearing is from around 20 hertz up to 20,000 hertz (although it varies by person and changes with age).

 The Arduino software includes a tune function for producing sound.
 We are going to see how to use this function to make sound and tunes.
 The tone function uses hardware timers.
 On a standard Arduino board, we can produce only one tone at a time.